 Finally, there are the capsule pressure gauges.
 This type of gauge is used for low-pressure measurement.

 The pressure gauges above function in different ways.
 Besides functionality, they differentiate themselves in size.
 40, 63, 80, 100 and 160 mm are the most common diameters.
 Pressure gauges also differentiate themselves in scale range.
 This varies from 0 … 0,5 mbar to 0 … 6.000 bar.
 Depending on needs, the materials are chosen.
 For example, there are pressure elements made of brass, stainless steel or special materials.
 The connection is also completely customised to fit the situation best.

 Some pressure gauges contain liquid in the scale.
 This liquid is called glycerine.
 Other liquids like silicone are also being used in these gauges, but glycerine is the most used pressure gauge filling.
 Silicone fillings are only used if the gauge is exposed to temperatures below -20°C or above 60°C. The filling liquid serves as dampening for the moving parts in the pressure gauges casing.

 Pressure gauges may have to endure a lot of vibrations, which can cause damage.
 When it’s filled with liquid, the chance of damage will reduce.
-Also humidity can be a problem for dry pressure gauges.
+This does not mean that calibration of your pressure gauge is not required when your gauge is filled with either glycerine or silicone.
+It’s crucial to calibrate your pressure gauge at least once a year.
+Also, humidity can be a problem for dry pressure gauges.
 Combined with low temperatures, this can even result in icing.
-Another consequence of this humidity can be condensation, which makes reading the pressure gauge difficult.
+Another consequence of this humidity can be condensation, which makes reading the dial difficult.